Keffin/Tapping-Game-iOS/README.md

   - Clone this repo to your local machine using `https://github.com/Keffin/Tapping-Game-iOS`

 ### Run
 Once downloaded, boot up Xcode and open the project.
-Run on your choice of device.
+Pick a device of your choice, it's done at the "tapping-game > device" window near the play button.
+You can either connect a personal device or use the simulator.
+If you choose a personal device you need to tell your device to trust the app.
+This is done in the system settings.

 ## Author
  * **Kevin Alemi**